-Month 3: If given an ultrasound now, you would be able to see your baby's arms and legs moving.
+If given an ultrasound now, you would be able to see your baby's arms and legs moving.
 Baby's heartbeat can be detected by doppler beginning in your third month.
 Development of the heart and all major organs is complete by the end of the third month.
 Baby's sex organs continue to develop, but it is still too difficult to differentiate gender.
-Baby's muscles in trunk, limbs, and head are developing.
-Baby's face is well formed and your baby looks like a baby.
+Baby's muscles in trunk, limbs, and head will be developing.
+Baby's face will be well formed by now, and your baby will look like a baby.
 By the end of your third month, your baby is 3-4 inches long and weighs about 1 ounce.

-Month 4: During your fourth month your baby's hair and teeth begin to form.
-Your baby will be moving and active now and you may begin to feel baby's movement this month, however, not feeling movements till next month is perfectly normal as well.
-Your baby's digestive system is forming and the intestines are present.
+During your fourth month, your baby's hair and teeth begin to form.
+Your baby will be moving and will be active now, and you may begin to feel baby's movement this month.
+However, not feeling movements till next month is perfectly normal as well, so not to worry.
+Your baby's digestive system is forming, and the intestines are now present.
 Meconium, your baby's first stool, is present in the intestines as well.
-By the end of this month it may be possible to determine baby's gender.
-Your baby is approximately 5-6 inches long and weigh 5-8 ounces by the end of the month.
+By the end of this month, it may be possible to determine baby's gender.
+Your baby will be approximately 5-6 inches long and weigh 5-8 ounces by the end of the month.

-Month 6: Your baby's immune system is developing and she is beginning to create her own antibodies.
+Your baby's immune system is developing and she will begin to create her own antibodies.
 She has developed a hand grip reflex and startle reflex.
 Her lungs are beginning to develop and alveoli are forming.
 She is growing and filling out.
 She looks more and more like the person she will be when she is born.
-By the end of this month, she is approximately 9-10 inches long and weigh in at about 1 1/2-2 1/4 pounds.
+By the end of this month, she will be approximately 9-10 inches long and weigh about 1 1/2-2 1/4 pounds.

-Month 7: Your baby's eyes are open and she is able to cry.
-She may be very active now and others may be able to see her movements.
-She may have hiccups which will feel like a jumpy movement.
-She is increasing in body fat and her bones are fully developed now.
+Your baby's eyes are open, and she is able to cry.
+She may be very active now, and others may be able to see her movements.
+She may have hiccups, which will feel like a jumpy movement.
+She will continue increasing in body fat, and her bones should be fully developed now.
 By the end of this month, she is approximately 11 inches long and weighs around 3-3 1/2 pounds.

-Month 8: At this point of your pregnancy, there is not a whole lot of new development.
-However, your baby is growing and maturing and preparing for life outside the womb.
+At this point of your pregnancy, there is not a whole lot of new development.
+However, your baby is growing, maturing, and preparing for life outside the womb.
 Your baby sleeps most of the time now and has periods of REM sleep.
-Baby is becoming increasingly cramped for space, but she is still very active.
+Baby is becoming increasingly cramped for space, but she is still active.
 Your baby is approximately 13 inches long and weighs around 5-6 pounds at the end of this month.

-Month 9: In your 9th month, which actually extends a little further than 9 calendar months, your baby is preparing for birth.
+In your last month, which actually extends a little further than nine calendar months, your baby is preparing for birth.
 She will spend a lot of time resting, but she should still have plenty of active periods.
 She should be facing head down in preparation for birth.
 Babies weight and length vary considerably at birth, but a typical range would be between 7-8 pounds and 19-21 inches in length.